Regarding apprentices there are some

 q Limiting the outreach

-q Limiting the development of new and innovative programming and IT applications
+q Limiting the development of new and innovative programming and IT

 q Need for more community level $